“Smiling faces everywhere.”

 - See the Old Lanky Boaters with Whimbrel and ‘Captain Jack’!

-- Plus cafe serving hot food, sandwiches and drinks.
+- Plus cafe in Victoria Mill serving sandwiches, cakes and hot & cold drinks.

 And you can visit: